Call Center Quality

 Call center quality often refers to the efficient operating of a call center business unit.
 For organizations that are more customer focused, call center quality refers to the levels of customer experience delivered.

-Today Customer Relationship Metrics, L.C. released a new ebook 29 Mistakes to Avoid with Quality Assurance that includes a 29-point self-assessment on common mistakes that can be avoided that ultimately undermine a contact center’s ability to maximize customer experiences with service delivery.
+Today Customer Relationship Metrics, L.C. released a new ebook 29 Mistakes to Avoid with Quality Assurance that includes a 29-point (and a bonus) self-assessment on common mistakes that can be avoided that ultimately undermine a contact center’s ability to maximize customer experiences with service delivery.
 The findings in the ebook are based on more than a twenty year span of analyzing and designing a holistic approach to quality assurance practices in contact centers.

 Virtually unheard of until recently, quality assurance transformation has quickly become one of the hottest activities in contact centers.
 In the past six months, quality assurance transformation has become a big topic of discussion in the press, blogs, social networks, and industry events.